 Practice changing between the pair of chords slowly.
-Play one down strum only on each shape as you repeat the movement.
-This is once again all about building up your muscle memory and control.
+Play one down strum on each shape and repeat the movement.
+The aim is to build your muscle memory and control.

-You'll honestly be amazed at how much this one method alone works.
+You'll be amazed at how much this one method alone works.

-Exercise Bonus Points: The success of this exrecise lies in repitition.
+Exercise Bonus Points: The success of this exercise lies in repetition.
 But fear not, you've got no worry about being that annoying guitar player who won't shut up in the room.
 Why?
 All practice drills don't need to be played loudly.
-See the following Pro Tip...
+See the Pro Tip below.

-Pro Tip: Play the changes only using your fretting hand to start with.
-No noise needed here.
-This gives the brain less information to process.
-The result?
-Muscle memory builds faster.
-When you feel your fingers start to land on the chords better add in the strumming hand.
+Pro Tip: Play the changes only using your fretting hand.
+Doing this gives the brain less information to process, so muscle memory builds faster.
+Add in the strumming hand when your fingers start to land on the chords with more accuracy.
 This is the perfect drill to practice whilst watching tv or listening to music.

-Even when your fretting hand is slow and your fingers aren’t landing the chord shape cleanly, you must try to keep your strumming hand moving.
-Just like car windscreen wipers.
+Even when your fretting hand is slow, you must keep your strumming hand moving, just like car windscreen wipers.

 Think of your strumming hand like your own personal metronome.
-If it pauses, your rhytm is thrown out of sync.
-The chord changes sound ropey.
+If it pauses, your rhythm goes out of sync, and the chord changes sound ropey.

-Your brain naturally wants both hands to move at the same time, hence why at first it automatically makes the strumming hand pause and wait for the left hand to hit the chord fully.
+Your brain naturally wants both hands to move simultaneously, so at first, it automatically makes the strumming hand pause and wait for the left hand to hit the chord fully.

 So trick your brain!

-If you force your strumming hand to keep going (even though it will sound messy at first) your left hand will automatically speed up- magic!
+If you force your strumming hand to keep going (even though it will sound messy at first), your left hand will automatically speed.

-Luckily though, there are a number of proven easier and faster methods you can follow that'll help you learn to play guitar in a super productive and correct way.
+Luckily, several proven easier and faster methods you can follow will help you learn to play the guitar in a super productive and correct way.

 · It's all about the metronome.
 Use this tool to keep you in time and help you see a definite progression in your speed.
 Log your steady tempo increases.

-· When not using a metronome still count carefully and play each chord with the same timing gap between them.
-For example; strum on count 1 of the bar (1-2-3-4), change chord and strum on the next count of 1 (change-2-3-4-change-2-3-4 etc).
+· When not using a metronome, count carefully and play each chord with the same timing gap.
+For example, strum on count 1 of the bar (1-2-3-4), change chord and strum on the next count of 1 (change-2-3-4-change-2-3-4 etc.).

-It takes hundreds, dare I say thousands, of chord changes to be able to fluently change between chords.
+It takes hundreds, dare I say thousands, of chord changes to be able to change between chords fluently.
 It can be very frustrating, as you well know!
 So it all boils down to practice.
 And not just any old practice but perfect practice.

-Have structure and set mini to large goals everytime you practice and you'll get there.
+Have structure and set mini to big goals every time you practice, and you'll get there.

-Remember, the more you practice, the faster you will master your chord changes.
+Remember, the more you practice, the faster you master your chord changes.